The FATCA for Americans Abroad

 We talk about US taxes a lot here, but did you know reporting your foreign assets to the US government is just as important?
-The FATCA, or Foreign Account Tax Compliance Act, is what gives Americans and Green card holders living abroad the responsibility to report their foreign assets.
-It’s a prominent law that you need to be aware, so we’ll break it all down for you.
+FATCA, or Foreign Account Tax Compliance Act, gives foreign institutions and Americans living abroad the responsibility to report bank details and assets.
+FATCA is a prominent law that you’ll need to know, so we’ll break it all down for you in this post.

 What is FATCA

-The Foreign Account Tax Compliance Act, or FATCA, was founded and authorized by the US Treasury Department.
-It is also known as the Financial Crimes Enforcement Network (FinCen).
-It is a law from the US government made to track potential illegal tax activity and monitor American taxpayers and business folks who are earning income abroad.
-This is through tracking income or investments deposited into foreign bank accounts.
+The Foreign Account Tax Compliance Act – or FATCA – was founded and authorized by the US Treasury Department in 2014.
+Essentially, this law is made to track potential illegal tax activity and monitor American taxpayers earning income abroad.
+The government tracks through income and investments deposited into foreign bank accounts.

-Additionally, through FATCA, the US government has the power to withhold payments in being deposited into certain foreign financial institutions or other entities.
+Additionally, through FATCA, the US government has the power to withhold payments from being deposited into certain foreign financial accounts or other entities.

 You may be surprised to learn that it’s not just US individuals that are affected by FATCA – but foreign institutions and governments as well.
-The Foreign Account Tax Compliance Act makes sure everyone who needs to be is involved to prevent illegal money activity overseas will happen.
+The Foreign Account Tax Compliance Act makes sure everyone needs to be involved to prevent illegal money activity overseas.

 Here is a list of who must be tax compliant with FATCA every tax season: